techwithlucy/youtube/AWS_AI_Coach_Tutorial.md

 ---

-## ⚡ Step 5: Load the Model
+## ⚡ Step 5: Load and Set Up the AI

-Load the base model and your new fine-tuned adapter for inference.
+Run this cell once to load your newly trained AI coach and set up the ask_ai tool.

 ```python
 from peft import PeftModel